Radio Repeater Station

 A repeater is usually installed on top of a tall building or on a mountain, and is equipped with an efficient antenna system, so it can receive weak signals and have wide transmission coverage.
 A repeater can extend the effective communication range of a low-power handheld radio to dozens, or maybe hundreds, of miles.

-Repeaters are sometimes linked together to further extend the range of communication.
-This could be done with wires, or a radio link, a phone connection, or even the Internet using digital audio technology.
+Repeaters can be linked together to further extend the range of communication.
+This might be done with a wired connection, a radio link, phone lines, or over the Internet.